pair(1,

 should return

-Define square_tree both directly (i.e., without using any higher-order functions) and also by using map and recursion.
+Define square_tree both directly (i.e., without using any

 function square_tree(tree) {